SuhasProjects/PCA-HMM-Sector-Regime-Detection/README.md

 The highest-volatility regime is therefore relatively short-lived, while the lowest-volatility regime tends to persist considerably longer.

-Persistence is not strictly monotonic with volatility, however.
-For example, the moderately volatile Regime 2 is less persistent than Regime 3 but more persistent than the highest-volatility Regime 0.
+Persistence is not strictly correlated with volatility, however.
+For example, the moderately volatile Regime 2 lasts less long on average than Regime 3 and Regime 1 but is more persistent than the highest-volatility Regime 0.

 ---